-The decision of which secondary school your son attends is one of the biggest that you and he will have to make, the impact that this will have on his future development cannot be overstated.
-At Tunbridge Wells Grammar School for Boys, we realise that there is more to a school than just exam results, we are also here to help shape the character of the boys that join us and turn them into men that are ready to meet the challenges of the world in which they will live.
+The decision as to which secondary school your son attends is one of the biggest that you and he will have to make – the impact that this will have on his future development cannot be overstated.
+At Tunbridge Wells Grammar School for Boys, we realise that there is more to a school than just exam results; we are also here to help shape the character of the boys that join us and turn them into adults who are ready to meet the challenges of the world in which they will live.

 To this end the school stands by three core values: Respect, Excellence & Determination.

-Respect for the school environment, themselves and each other, are promoted from day one, this is of course reciprocal, with staff showing equal respect to the students.
+Respect for the school environment, themselves and each other, is promoted from day one.
+This is of course reciprocal, with staff showing equal respect to the students.